JulianoVendramini/netclone/README.md

 # NETCLONE

-# -English.
+#**English**

 ## This project was made by B7Web.

 Well, I use this [video](https://www.youtube.com/watch?v=tBweoUiMsDg&ab_channel=BoniekyLacerda) to learn and practice ReactJS.
 Im planning to do some stuffs by my self.
 For ex: an user screen or something else.
 Who are starting with ReactJS like me, I highly recommend try to do the components, js and css before see in the video.

 ## Get Started